icefoxen/isildur/README.md

 implement their own such things.

 If you don't trust that, feel free to deploy this software itself.
-It isn't really intended for other people to use it though.
+It isn't really designed to be usable for other people though.
+I'm certainly not going to go out of my way to fix any bugs people report that aren't accompanied by a pull request.

 It's also possible that an old crate that currently exists, such as `ring` 0.3, can no longer be published to crates.io.
 This can happen for a few different